zuda77/CurveFitting_blender_addon/README.md

 日本語の[README](https://github.com/zuda77/CurveFitting_blender_addon/blob/main/README_JP.md)はこちら
 ## Introduction
 While modeling with Blender, the arrangement of vertices can sometimes become messy.
-CurveFitting smooths and refines the uneven arrangement of vertices on a curve while preserving the original curve shape.
+CurveFitting smooths the uneven arrangement of vertices on a curve while preserving the original curve shape.

 ## Environment
 Blender 4.2 and newer.